Soh1382/srlab.github.io/src/content/blogs/most-used-react-hooks.md

 * Hooks you touch indirectly through libraries (a router, a form library, a data-fetching library).
 * Hooks you use when you’ve already tried the obvious thing and it still hurts (`useReducer`, `useSyncExternalStore`).

 Also: React keeps evolving.
 New hooks appear, old patterns get frowned upon, and entire app architectures shift.
-If you’re reading this in 2026 and thinking “wait, isn’t there a better official way now?”, you might be right — check the current React docs before you bake anything in as dogma.
+If you’re reading this in 2026 and thinking “wait, isn’t there a better official way now?”, you might be right, check the current React docs before you bake anything in as dogma.

 ## useState: local state that stays local